 § 3.3.1.2 The Construction Phase shall commence upon the Owner’s execution of the Guaranteed Maximum Price Amendment or, prior to acceptance of the Guaranteed Maximum Price proposal, by written agreement of the parties.
 The written agreement shall set forth a description of the Work to be performed by the Construction Manager, and any insurance and bond requirements for Work performed prior to execution of the Guaranteed Maximum Price Amendment.

+§ 3.3.1.3 As provided in I.C.
+5-32-3-7, the Construction Manager may perform a part of the Work only if the Construction Manager would be awarded a contract for the work as the lowest responsible and responsive bidder, and the Construction Manager performs only such work that equals not more than twenty percent (20%) of the total Contract Sum.

 § 3.3.2 Administration